joshday/Reproducible.jl/docs/renderers.md

 The first line of your code was 1 + 1
 ```
 ```
-The output of of that line was 2
+The output of that line was 2
 ```